 Many small businesses think about getting into the SBA Mentor- Protégé Program.
-However, as either a mentor or protégé, they must first meet the SBA mentor definition.
+However, to become a mentor, they must first meet the SBA mentor definition.
 The program is in place to help small businesses to be able to secure federal government projects with the aid of a business mentor that can provide valuable assistance.

 For example, if your small business in certified in the SBA’s 8(a) Business Development Program, you can utilize the benefits of a Mentor by using its expertise, capabilities, and resources.

 What is the Mentor Protege Program Under 13 CFR 124.520?

 According to the Legal Information Institute , the SBA’s Mentor Protégé program is in place to help encourage SBA approved mentors to provide various forms of business development assistance to small businesses that are qualified protégé firms.
 This mentor’s assistance may include technical and/or management assistance; financial assistance in the form of equity investments and/or loans; subcontracts (either from the mentor to the protégé or from the protégé to the mentor); trade education; and/or assistance in performing prime contracts with the Government through joint venture arrangements.

 Approve Mentor companies are can offer assistance relating to the performance of non- SBA 8(a) contracts so that protégé small business firms may more fully develop their capabilities.